martinholecekmax/gatsby-websocket-api/README.md

 1. The client sends the `POST /trigger-build` request to the server to trigger the build process.
 2. The server creates a new build log in the MongoDB database and adds the new build to the Bull queue.
 3. The server broadcasts the new build to all the connected clients.
 4. The server starts the build process job from the Bull queue.
-Rundown of the build process job is explained in the [Build process job](#build-process-job) section.
+A Rundown of the build process job is explained in the [Build process job](#build-process-job) section.
 5. When the build process job is finished, the server updates the build log in the MongoDB database.
 6. The server broadcasts the updated build to all the connected clients.